affinitydb/doc/strengths.md

 ##Rich queries with joins
-The query engine is extremely flexible, and accommodates the SQL [DML](./mvSQL reference.md#keywords) without difficulty, with joins as first-class citizens.
+The query engine is extremely flexible, and accommodates the SQL [DML](./pathSQL reference.md#keywords) without difficulty, with joins as first-class citizens.
-Advanced features such as path expressions and path indexing push the envelope by making set operations on graphs considerably more easy and efficient.
+Advanced features such as path expressions (and later path indexing) push the envelope by making set operations on graphs considerably more easy and efficient.

 ##No compromise with transactions